France: Normandy & Brittany

 4.5 miles, easy to moderate

-Your Country Walkers representative meets you at the Hotel l’Echiquier Opera Paris at 8:00 a.m. in the lobby.
+Meet your Country Walkers representative in the lobby of the Hotel l’Echiquier Opéra Paris at 8:00 a.m.

 Passing Honfleur’s slate-shingled houses, you reach your enchanting hotel in the heart of town.
-Reconvene for dinner in the hotel’s restaurant, where the food reflects the fertile countryside and nearby coast.
-Monks in Normandy began developing the area’s famous cheeses as early as the 11th century, and dinners may conclude with a rich Pont l’Évêque, Livarot, or the best-known cheese, Camembert.
+This evening, reconvene for dinner in the hotel’s restaurant, where the menu reflects the bounty of the surrounding countryside and nearby coast.
+Normandy’s famed cheeses—developed by monks as early as the 11th century—may round out your meal, including rich Pont-l’Évêque, Livarot, or the best-known of them all, Camembert.

 Included Meals: Lunch, Dinner